 There are no refunds for absences from camp.
 If your child is going to be late or away for the day, you can call the camp phone 416-320-0384 or email email@example.com

 What if someone else is picking up my child?

-Upon registration, you can indicate who has permission to pick up your child from camp.
+Any parent or emergency contact set up in the online registration system may pick up your child.
 If you require anyone else to pick up your child, send an email or call us to let us know who to expect and if you want them added permanently to the list of authorized pickups.

 What should I send with my child?

-Campers need a bathing suit and towel, sunscreen, running shoes, appropriate clothing for indoor and outdoor activities, sun hat, lots to drink (or a water bottle), a healthy lunch and snacks.
+Campers need sunscreen, running shoes, appropriate clothing for indoor and outdoor activities, sun hat, a water bottle, a healthy lunch and snacks.
 When you plan your child’s lunch, please keep in mind that there are no refrigerators or microwaves available to the campers.
 Please think about sending a garbage-less lunch.
 You may also choose to pack a change of clothes if it’s something your child might require.
 Do NOT send electronics or valuables.
 St. Alban’s is not responsible for lost or stolen items.

 What if my child has a special need?

-If your child has a special need or requires extra support of any kind, please fill in the Camper Consideration Form.
+If your child has a special need or requires extra support of any kind, please discuss with Ikram before camp starts.
 It is our aim to make camp fun, safe and inclusive for all children.